What Is A1c? - Topic Overview

 level over time.
 The result is reported as a percentage.
 Your goal is to keep

-your hemoglobin A1c level as close to the normal level as possible.
-Studies
+your hemoglobin A1c level as close to your target level as possible.
+You and your doctor will work together to set your safe target level.

 The result of